As an article in The Atlantic says, the Internet’s original sin is still with us.

-However, when one thinks for a little longer, this concept actually makes very good sense for self-published authors.
+However, when one thinks for a little longer, this book marketing concept actually makes very good sense for self-published authors.

 Look, let’s face it, selling self-published ebooks is hard work and for the vast proportion of authors, it’s not a great money-making means.

-At a sale price of $2.99 to $3.99 a self-published author makes between $1.80 and $2.40 at most when they sell an ebook.
-If and when they do.
+At a sale price of $2.99 to $3.99, a self-published author makes between $1.80 and $2.40 at most when they sell an ebook.

-However as a fellow self-published author, I know full well that I make between $0.80 to $1.25 every time someone simply clicks on a Google Adsense ad on one of my blogs.
+However, as a fellow self-published author, I know full well that I make between $0.80 to $1.25 every time someone simply clicks on a Google Adsense ad on one of my blogs.

-In essence yes, because it is exactly the same file as a web page or blog post – all HTML, code and CSS telling the screen what to show.
+In essence yes, because it is exactly the same file as a web page or blog post – all HTML, code, and CSS telling the screen what to show.

 I for one say bring it on.
+Online advertising ebook style.

-Forget all the tough ebook marketing grunt hours and give ebooks away for free and start making more income from Google Adsense ads at the bottom of every page rather than from actually selling ebooks.
+You could start making more income from Google Adsense ads at the bottom of every page rather than from actually selling ebooks.